 3. Embrace technology and social media

-As an IT company, we can attest to the effectivity of this approach.
+As a software development company, we can attest to the effectivity of this approach.
 Gen Zs grew up with digital tools, technology, and fast-paced services and they don’t remember a time without them.
 More likely than not, Gen Zs have already researched your company online before applying so it’s best to have an updated website, especially your careers page.

 Gen Zs have high expectations when it comes to technology in the workplace.
 Most Gen Zs are impatient with slow internet speed or too many manual processes (especially when they know these can be automated).
 You may consider investing in a project management software, productivity and collaboration tools, or streamlining processes.

 When it comes to recruitment, Gen Zs also expect a faster and more flexible process amid a vast array of communication mediums at hand like e-mail, video communication services, messaging apps, online tests.
 It’s best to cut-down a long hiring process or at least keep applicants updated through your preferred communication channel.